-In collaboration with Government in Kigoma region, KAYD is implementing a project on Promote AnimalWelfare and Rights for livestock which are kept by traditional keepers in rural areas in Kigoma region, Tanzania.
-The Project is implementing under financial support from Makere Vocational and Entrepreneurship Training center based in Makere, which owned by KAYD.
+In collaboration with Government, in Kasulu district Kigoma region, KAYD is implementing a project on Promote Animals Welfare and Rights for livestock which are kept by traditional keepers in rural areas in Kigoma region, Tanzania.
+The Project is implementing under financial support from Makere Vocational and Entrepreneurship Training center based in Makere village, Makere ward, which owned by KAYD.

 On the other hand most of animal like goats, pigs, cows and donkey facing lack of accommodation brought together for accessing to food/feed, health care and services, accommodation and animal rights protection

-Since establishment of this program, KAYD has reached more than 103 petty and livestock keepers and more than 439 animals.
+Since establishment of this program, KAYD has reached more than 123 petty and livestock keepers and more than 624 animals.
 KAYD use training to people doing animal business, particularly, who keeping, transport and slaughter animals for ensuring all animal rights are protected, accordingly.

-KAYD supports animals in two categories, one are those kept at home by traditional keepers and the two, are those wandering in streets with no care of like dogs and cats, where KAYD take them to the animal/ petty center.
+KAYD supports animals in two categories, one are those kept at home by traditional keepers and the two, are those wandering in streets with no care of, like dogs and cats, where KAYD take them to the animal/ petty center.